 Preston Hall and Park

-To the north of Eaglescliffe in the well wooded Tees valley near Stockton, is Preston Park and Preston Hall.
-Preston on Tees is mentioned in The Boldon Buke, County Durham’s equivelant of the Domesday Book in 1183, when the land was farmed by Adam son of Walter de Stockton, Orm son of Cockett and William son of Utting.
-Later owners included the Setons, Sayers and the Withams.
+Just off the road to the north east of Eaglescliffe in the well wooded Tees valley, is Preston Park and Preston Hall.
+Preston is mentioned in The Boldon Buke, County Durham’s equivalent of the Domesday Book in 1183, when the land was farmed by Adam son of Walter de Stockton, Orm son of Cockett and William son of Utting.
+Later owners included the De Setons, Sayers and Withams.

 In 1722 Preston became the property of Sir John Eden of Windlestone, County Durham and then in 1812 the property of David Burton Fowler.
 It was Burton Fowler who commenced the construction of Preston Hall in 1825.
 This was also the year of the opening of the famous Stockton and Darlington Railway, which ran close to the grounds of the hall.
 On the opening day of the railway, a famous race between a stagecoach and the Locomotion Number One is thought to have taken place along this particular stretch of the line.
 The victor is unrecorded.